 Example: “I use object-oriented programming quite a bit.
 My definition of this is that it is the type of programming in which you define the data structure and also define the types of operations which can be applied to the data.
 The benefit of this approach is that it helps you logically organize code around a specific parameter.
 It also makes code easier to be maintained and documented.”

 Questions: When you run into an obstacle during a software development project, how do you deal with it?

 Example: “I have yet to work on a software development project where there haven’t been obstacles or setbacks.
-The key to dealing with these is not to get discouraged or distracted.
+The key to dealing with them is to not get discouraged or distracted.
 I continue to focus on the task at hand and look for solutions to the obstacle I’ve encountered.
 I utilize the collective knowledge of my entire team to help solve problems.
-When this doesn’t work, I turn to my programming resource guides, online resources, and other reference materials I can use to determine the best way to overcome the problem.”
+When that doesn’t work, I turn to my programming resource guides, online resources, and other reference materials I can use to determine the best way to overcome the problem.”